CV

 Academic Media Production Services 2000 – 2004

 Oversaw web, graphic design and technical writing staff for the creation of education-based projects in a cost-recovery organization.
 Served as instructional designer and project manager for programs utilizing video, multimedia, distance learning and computer-mediated communication.
-Designed educational software for medical, public health, and architecture courses.
-Instructional designer and support coordinator for new Stellar course management system.
+Designed educational software for online and blended medical, public health, and architecture courses.
+Instructional designer and support coordinator for Stellar course management system.
 Initiated the first MIT OpenCourseWare video segments and assisted in OCW outreach efforts.
 Established billing models and salary equity rates.

 Senior Faculty Liaison